Offliners/C-language/README.md

   * IDE : Dev-C++
   * Download : https://sourceforge.net/projects/orwelldevcpp/

 If you are a beginner for programing, you can follow my guide and see my code.
-I use annotation in my code to mention some coding skills.
+I use annotation in my code to mention some coding skills and concepts.
 Also, there are introductions in README.md of every unit.
 With these, you can learn C language step by step.
 # Outline
 Unit-1  Warm-up
  * Hello World